Ohio State Reformatory: History

 The history of the Ohio State Reformatory began in 1862: the field where the reformatory would be built was used as a training camp for Civil War soldiers.
 The camp was named Camp Mordecai Bartley in honor of the Mansfield man who served as Ohio Governor in the 1840s.

-In 1867, Mansfield was promoted as a candidate for the placement of the new Intermediate Penitentiary (the original name before it was changed to Ohio State Reformatory).
-The city raised $10,000 to purchase 30 acres of land for the prison, and the state acquired 150 acres of adjoining land for $20,000; the cost of the facility was $1,326,700.
-The Intermediate (Ohio State Reformatory) was intended as just that, a halfway point between the Boys Industrial School in Lancaster, Ohio and the State Penitentiary in Columbus, Ohio which was intended to house young first–time offenders.
+The Intermediate (Ohio State Reformatory) was intended as just that, a halfway point between the Boys Industrial School in Lancaster, Ohio and the State Penitentiary in Columbus, Ohio for first-time offenders.
 Construction began in 1886 and remained under construction until 1910 due to funding problems which caused construction delays.

 The original architect for the design was Levi T. Scofield from Cleveland, Ohio, who used three architectural styles; Victorian Gothic, Richardsonian Romanesque and Queen Anne.
 The exterior of the building, which is built from brick and concrete, is designed in the Romanesque style giving the frontage a castle–like appearance.
 Scofield designed the reformatory with these unique styles to help encourage inmates to become reborn back into their spiritual lives.
 The creation and construction of the entire building was entrusted to architect Friedrich Ferdinand Schnitzer, whose name also appears on the cornerstone, and is recorded as Superintendent and Supervising Architect on documents.
 In 1891, the name was changed from Intermediate Penitentiary to Ohio State Reformatory.

 On September 15, 1896, the reformatory opened its doors to its first 150 criminals.
 These prisoners were brought by train from Columbus and put immediately to work on the prison sewer system and the 25–foot stone wall surrounding the complex.
-Schnitzer was presented with a silver double inkwell by the governor of the state in a lavish ceremony to thank him for his services.